chromaui/learnstorybook.com/content/intro-to-storybook/react/en/using-addons.md

 ![Oh no!
 The far right content is cut-off!](/intro-to-storybook/task-edge-case.png)

-Ohh no 😥 !
+That's not right!
+It looks like the text overflows beyond the bounds of the Task component.

-Looks like we have a problem with our component.
+Controls allowed us to quickly verify different inputs to a component.
+In this case a long string.
+This reduces the work required to discover UI problems.

-This is where Controls comes in.
-We can use it to try different inputs in a component to find and fix such problems with minimal effort.
-Let's fix the issue with overflowing by adding a style to `Task.js`:
+Now let's fix the issue with overflowing by adding a style to `Task.js`:

 ```js
 // src/components/Task.js